zammad/zammad-user-documentation/basics/zammad-glossary.rst

    By default, the priority is 2 (normal).
    But it can be changed to either 1 (low) or 3 (high).

+   Priorities can even be adjusted or extended to fit your needs.
+Your administrator can find more information :admin-docs:`here </system/objects.html#system-attributes>`.

 Q
 -